R Kelly girlfriend charged after fight at singer’s condo

 The women were separated and when officers arrived, the 22-year-old woman told them that she and Savage had an argument that became physical when the older woman allegedly hit her in the face.

 Savage, whose home address is listed in the same block as Trump Tower, fled but later turned herself in to police and was arrested on signed complaints, police said.
-Her next court date was scheduled for Feb.
+She also has a court date scheduled for Feb.
 6 at the county’s domestic violence courthouse.

 The younger woman was taken to Northwestern Memorial Hospital, where she was listed in good condition, Spicuzza said.